rust-lang/blog.rust-lang.org/posts/2020-10-20-regression-labels.md

 team: the release team <https://www.rust-lang.org/governance/teams/operations#release>
 ---

-If you've contributed to Rust before, you have likely used a command like this to [set labels][rustbot-labeling-docs]:

-> **@rustbot** modify labels: A-typesystem C-enhancement

-Setting labels on issues and pull requests helps us keep track of and filter issues.
-There are many kinds of labels you can set to mark an issue as pertinent to a particular team, related to a part of the compiler, or what kind of bug it is (a hang, a crash, etc.).

-We also have labels that help us keep track of regressions so that we can prioritize them and fix them quickly if they are severe.
-We have three regression labels, each representing when the regression occurred:

-* `regression-from-stable-to-nightly`
-* `regression-from-stable-to-beta`
-* `regression-from-stable-to-stable`
+The Rust project gets many issues filed every day, and we need to keep track of them all to make sure we don't miss anything.
+To do that we use GitHub's issue labels feature, and we need your help to make sure we fix regressions as soon as possible!

+We have many issue labels that help us organize our issues, and we have a few in particular that mark an issue as a regression.
+These labels will ping a Rust working group called the [*prioritization working group*][wg-prioritization], whose members will work to determine the severity of an issue and then prioritize it.
+But, this won't happen unless someone marks the issue with one of those labels!

 We recently had a case where a [regression was not caught][internals-thread] before a release because the issue was not marked with a regression label.
 So we have now [added the ability][regression-label-pr] for *anyone* to set regression labels on issues!
-This is all you have to do to mark an issue as a regression and it will automatically be prioritized:
+This is all you have to do to mark an issue as a regression and it will automatically ping people to prioritize it:

-> **@rustbot** modify labels: regression-from-stable-to-{release-channel}
+> **@rustbot** modify labels: regression-untriaged

-Just replace `{release-channel}` with one of `nightly`, `beta`, or `stable`, depending on when the regression occurred, and you're good to go!

 Alternatively, if you are reporting a new regression, you can use the regression [issue template].
 It will guide you through the process of reporting a